nikomatsakis/babysteps/drafts/boats-interview.md

 runtime.
 But there are lots of utilities that don't need that and which could profitably level in the std library.

+## Where to put async things in the stdlib?

 One theme that boats and I did not discuss, but which has come up when I've raised this question with others, is *where* to put async-aware traits in the std hierarchy, particularly when there are sync